 · The roads in the older parts of most major towns are poor.

 · Kevin commented that it appears people can get fined if they use their car blinkers because they rarely use them.

 · The selection and quality of fresh fruit is poor.
 Never saw any passionfruit.

 · Hotels don’t open until late, usually 4 or 5 pm.
 In some cases, there is nobody there until the opening time.
 One even did not open until 6 pm.
 At this hotel, Mike arrived early and very wet.
 After pleading for an early entry, we were all allowed in.

 · Their attitude to wearing bike helmets.
 It is compulsory for children up to a certain age to wear helmets.
 I once saw a group of school children on a bike track all wearing helmets.
 Not one of the teachers had a helmet.
 So much for setting an example.

 To all the others on the trip.
 In particular, to Mike for organising and planning.
+Also, to Viv who taught me the cycling rules of etiquette.
 We had fun and it was a fantastic adventure.

 9 out of 10.